X16Community/x16-docs/X16 Reference - 04 - KERNAL.md

 ### Commodore Peripheral Bus

-The X16 adds one new function for dealing with the Commodore Peripheral Bus ("IEEE"):
+The X16 adds two new functions for dealing with the Commodore Peripheral Bus ("IEEE"):

+\$FEB1: `MCIOUT` - write multiple bytes to peripheral bus
 \$FF44: `MACPTR` - read multiple bytes from peripheral bus

 ---